CEA-MetroCarac/fitspy/doc/user_guide/baseline.rst

 Baseline approach
 -----------------

-This approach entails manually predefining points to establish the baseline profile that will be subtracted before fitting.
+This approach involves manually predefining points to establish the baseline profile that will be subtracted before fitting.

 From the baseline peaks, the profile all along the spectrum support is obtained by interpolation either from **piecewise** or **polynomial** approximations.

 .. figure::  ../_static/gen_figures_baseline.png
    :align:   center

-When setting a parameter named :code:`attached` to True, the baseline points are attached to the corresponding spectrum intensity profile.
+When setting a parameter named :code:`attached` to :code:`True`, the baseline points are attached to the corresponding spectrum intensity profile.
 This feature allows to adapt the baseline points to the spectrum notably when processing a dataset of spectra that have variations in intensity.

 .. figure::  ../_static/gen_figures_baseline_attached.png